Keyboard shortcuts

 multiply(10, 3)

-# Multiplies each value by 10
+# Multiplies by 3

 # Using in callbacks